Mazyar-kh/wso2/wos2-withBackendCert.md

 You want to establish a TLS connection between WSO2 APIM and the backend server for secure communication.
 Steps:

-# 1.Adding Certificate to Backend :
+# 1. Adding Certificate to Backend :

 <mark style="background-color: #FFFF00">If your backend server uses a self-signed certificate, you might need to add it to the api's > endpoints > general endpoint configuration and add the certificate via ui.</mark>
-# 2.Edit the deployment.toml file located at:
+# 2. Edit the deployment.toml file located at:
 ```
 vim /home/wso2carbon/wso2am-3.2.0/repository/conf/deployment.toml
 ```
-# 3.Add the following configuration snippet on deployment.toml section:
+# 3. Add the following configuration snippet on deployment.toml section:
 ```xml

 [transport.passthru_https.sender.parameters]